hemshankar/Game_KeepRunning/futurewars/README.md

 44. Add Flying Kit -- Done
 45. Magnet ---  Done
 46. Purchase Screen
-47. Random movement of the hanging item
+47. Random movement of the hanging - Done
-48. Slow the speed of the boobms, increase as the speed of the object increases.
+48. Slow the speed of the bombs, increase as the speed of the object increases. -- Done
 49. Coin Sounds
 50. Make Stamina modifiable: Heath rapidly decreases initailly and when the stamina increases Health decreases slowly (health = speed)
 51. Update the jumping kit to affect only when jump button is clicked.